tonymullen/ups-website/src/partials/s18plp/hw/hw3-prolog-description.html.md

       plus(Previous, Y, Product).
 <!-- ._ -->

-Write a definition for `factorial/2` that takes a natural number (in successor function notation) as the first argument and yields its factorial value as the second argument.
+Write a definition for `factorial/2` that takes a natural number (in successor notation) as the first argument and yields its factorial value as the second argument.
 You may use whichever of the predicates defined above that you require. *Your predicate does not need to work in reverse, and does not need to handle `;` cases.*

 ### Testing and writing to the console